kexiZeroing/kexiZeroing.github.io/src/blog/guide-to-prompt-engineering.md

 The order of exemplars can also cause bias.
 For example, a prompt that has randomly ordered exemplars will often perform better than the prompt which contains positive tweets first, followed by negative tweets.

+Models don't treat every part of a prompt equally, in what is known as position bias.
+Some models weigh the beginning more, others the end, and it's not even entirely consistent for the same model depending on input.

 ### Jailbreak the Model
 <img alt="prompt-jailbreak" src="https://raw.gitmirror.com/kexiZeroing/blog-images/main/wk5lfd.png" width="700">
 <br>